 ^dNumber corresponds to the percent chance we have to detect 1% hybridization given the number of individuals successfully analyzed and the number of diagnostic markers used.
-For example, 25 individuals are required to yield a 95% chance to detect 1% hybridization with rainbow or an 87% chance to detect 1% hybridization with Yellowstone cutthroat trout into what once was a westslope cutthroat trout population.
+For example, 25 individuals are required to yield a 95% chance to detect as little as 1% hybridization with rainbow or an 87% chance to detect as little as 1% hybridization with Yellowstone cutthroat trout into what once was a westslope cutthroat trout population.
 Not reported when hybridization is detected.